gitGNU/gnu_stribog/README.txt

-ADC use VIC slots 6 and 7; magnetic module functions used in such way (see magex.c, multa.c) that ADC sampling frequency defines frequency of set/reset pulses.
+ADC use VIC slots 6 and 7; magnetic module functions used in such way (see magex.c, multa.c) that ADC sampling frequency defines frequency of set/reset pulses. this frequency is adjusted to be an integer of 50 Hz.

-Magnetoresistive sensors work not so far from the absolute maximum value for set/reset strap duty cycle. increasing the sampling frequency can DAMAGE the sensors.
+Magnetoresistive sensors work not so far from the absolute maximum value for set/reset strap duty cycle. carelessly increasing the sampling frequency can DAMAGE the sensors.

 Timer0 is occupied by accelerometers; VIC slot 8